 We offer different levels of support:

-Universal Support– To meet the needs of all our pupils through our overall ethos and our wider curriculum.
+To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 For instance developing resilience for all.
-We refer to the 7Cs throughout school.

-At St Barnabas we are proud to be supporting Children’s Mental Health Week 2018 (5-11 February) alongside the wellbeing support that we already offer in school.
+At St Barnabas we are proud to be supporting Children’s Mental Health alongside the wellbeing support that we already offer in school.
 This Children’s Mental Health Week, we’re encouraging children, young people and adults to celebrate their uniqueness.
-It’s all about #BeingOurselves!

 When we have a positive view of ourselves it can help us to cope with life’s challenges, and recognising the different qualities of others can allow us to connect with those around us – which is vital for our own and others’ wellbeing.

 The week is hosted by Place2be, the children’s mental health charity.
-During the week we will be launching our whole school ‘Daring to be Different Challenge’.
-We will also be taking part in lots of fun classroom activities to work on understanding our emotions better and learning about our own unique qualities.
+We will be taking part in lots of fun classroom activities to work on understanding our emotions better and learning about our own unique qualities.